x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/developing-sensitive-information-rule-packages-exchange-2013-help.md

 ![Text pattern with matching elements called out](images/ITPro_MRM_DlpPatternProximityMatch.gif)

-The example below illustrates how the proximity window affects the matching algorithm where the SSN IdMatch element requires at least 1 of address, name or date corroborating matches.
+The example below illustrates how the proximity window affects the matching algorithm where the SSN IdMatch element requires at least one of address, name, or date corroborating matches.
 Only SSN1 and SSN4 match because for SSN2 and SSN3, either no or only partial corroborating evidence is found within the proximity window.

 ![Proximity rule match and non-match examples](images/ITPro_MRM_DlpProximityRuleConfidenceMatch.gif)

-Note that the message body and each attachment are treated as independent items.
-This means that the proximity window does not extend beyond the end of each of these items.
+The message body and each attachment are treated as independent items.
+This condition means that the proximity window does not extend beyond the end of each of these items.
 For each item (attachment or body), both the idMatch and corroborative evidence needs to reside within each.

 #### Entity confidence level